 - General installation site requirements.
-See the "General safety precautions" chapter. - Refrigerant piping requirements (length, height difference).
-See further in this "Preparation" chapter.
+See the "General safety precautions" chapter. - Service space requirements.
+See the "Technical data" chapter. - Refrigerant piping requirements (length, height difference).
+See further in this "Preparation" chapter. - · Select a place where rain can be avoided as much as possible. - Take care that in the event of a water leak, water cannot cause any damage to the installation space and surroundings.